Fornication: United States

-Ethical issues arising from sexual relations between consenting heterosexuals who have reached the age of consent have generally been viewed as matters of private morality, and so, have not generally been prosecuted as criminal offenses in the common law.
+Ethical issues arising from sexual relations between consenting adults who have reached the age of consent have generally been viewed as matters of private morality, and so have not generally been prosecuted as criminal offenses in the common law.
 This legal position was inherited by the United States from the United Kingdom.
 Later, some jurisdictions, a total of 16 in the southern and eastern United States, as well as the states of Wisconsin and Utah, passed statutes creating the offense of fornication that prohibited (vaginal) sexual intercourse between two unmarried people of the opposite sex.
 Most of these laws either were repealed or were struck down by the courts in several states as being odious to their state constitutions.
 In Pollard v.
 Lyon (1875), the U.S. Supreme Court upheld a District of Columbia U.S. District Court ruling that spoken words by the defendant in the case that accused the plaintiff of fornication were not actionable for slander because fornication, although involving moral turpitude, was not an indictable offense in the District of Columbia at the time as it had not been an indictable offense in Maryland since 1785 (when a provincial law passed in 1715 that banned both fornication and adultery saw only its fornication prohibition repealed by the Maryland General Assembly).
 See also State v.
 Saunders, 381 A.2d 333 (N.J.
 1977), Martin v.
 Ziherl, 607 S.E.2d 367 (Va.
 2005).
-As of December 2023, the only state in America whose law bans fornication is Mississippi, with North Carolina having a slightly more involved but still relevant law stating, "if any man and woman, not being married to each other, shall lewdly and lasciviously associate, bed and cohabit together, they shall be guilty of a Class 2 misdemeanor."
+As of December 2023, the only states in America that have laws banning fornication are: